Skip to main content

 Minors

 This minor gives students additional skills aimed specifically at rural businesses that produce, process or market agricultural products and commodities.
-Such companies range from locally owned firms to Fortune 500 companies.
-This minor can be completed on campus or online.

-Agricultural & Natural Resources Law
+Agricultural and Natural Resources Law

 Designed to provide students specialized knowledge of regulations related to agriculture and natural resources, this minor emphasizes the legal issues associated with the production of food energy and fiber.

-Image of an apple Applied & Environmental Microbiology
+Applied and Environmental Microbiology

 This minor is designed to introduce students to the beneficial and harmful role of microorganisms in a variety of diverse environments including plants, animals, soil, food, air and water.

-Student holding small bird Conservation Ecology
+Conservation Ecology

 This minor provides students with specialized knowledge and skills related to conservation of wild resources.
 It benefits students interested in careers related to conservation, monitoring and restoration of natural ecosystems.